The Eric Andre Show: Early development

 The show was partly influenced by Space Ghost Coast to Coast, a series that aired on Cartoon Network and later Adult Swim.
 André had said that prior to shooting the first season, he rewatched several episodes of it to "absorb as much Space Ghost as [he] could".
 André also asked many questions of Adult Swim executive Mike Lazzo, the show's creator, who, according to André, had no interest in the old show.
-Other influences include Chris Farley’s talk show host character from Saturday Night Live, "The Merv Griffin Show" episode of Seinfeld, Jiminy Glick, Tom Green (who himself would do an interview with André in the second season's 10th episode, also joining in on destroying the set with an electric chainsaw; likewise, André has done several interviews on his Tom Green Live web series), Da Ali G Show and Conan O'Brien.
+Other influences include Chris Farley's talk show host character from Saturday Night Live, "The Merv Griffin Show" episode of Seinfeld, Jiminy Glick, Tom Green (who joins in on destroying the set with André with an electric chainsaw in the second season's 10th episode, also André has done several interviews on his Tom Green Live web series), Da Ali G Show and Conan O'Brien.

-The look of the show, according to co-director Andrew Barchilon was intended to mimic "this iconic feeling that drove back to (early) Letterman and back to Carson.”
-Regarding the tone of the show, co-director Kitao Sakurai eschewed labelling the show as a spoof, saying in 2012: "I think [the term] implies that we’re 100% dependent on the material that other, legitimate talk shows supply, that we’re just living off of that.
-I think it’s more of a deconstruction, an alternate reality talk show rather than a spoof.
+The look of the show, according to co-director Andrew Barchilon was intended to mimic "this iconic feeling that drove back to (early) Letterman and back to Carson."
+Regarding the tone of the show, co-director Kitao Sakurai eschewed labelling the show as a spoof, saying in 2012: "I think [the term] implies that we're 100% dependent on the material that other, legitimate talk shows supply, that we're just living off of that.
+I think it's more of a deconstruction, an alternate reality talk show rather than a spoof.
 I think that the interviews that we have with real people and celebrities have their own value that goes beyond spoof".

 Pilot (2009)

 André described himself as being "flat broke" and "scraping by doing commercials and random stand-up," including performing as a caveman for Geico, when he produced the pilot for The Eric Andre Show, known originally as Duh Air Ache On Dre Shoe.

 The pilot was co-hosted with Hannibal Buress and was directed by Andrew Barchilon and Kitao Sakurai.
 It was filmed "over a few days" in an abandoned bodega in Brooklyn in 2009.

 After filming some man on the street segments, André ran out of money and couldn't afford an editor.
 Knowing that it would be too difficult to explain how to edit the "slop pile of footage", André took on the task himself, spending a year learning Final Cut.
 The pilot was then sent to "a bunch of networks" (including NBC and MTV) where it was rejected on at least one occasion for "look[ing] a little cheap and public access-y".
 Keith Crofford of Adult Swim said in 2013 that, on seeing the pilot, making the show "was pretty much a no-brainer from there".

-Parts of the pilot were shown at San Diego Comic Con 2013, although it is unknown if the full panel has been recorded.
+Parts of the pilot were also shown at San Diego Comic Con 2013.